chandan365c/Jarvis/README.md

-#  LLM Chatbot with User Authentication
+#  LLM Chatbot

-This is a web-based chatbot application built with React.js, JavaScript and HTML/CSS.
-It integrates with powerful Large Language Model (LLM) APIs to provide intelligent, conversational interactions directly in the browser.
-It features a login system backed by MongoDB to store user credentials.
+A responsive, web-based chatbot app built using React.js, JavaScript, and HTML/CSS, integrated with Google Gemini (LLM 1.0 Pro) for intelligent, real-time conversations.
+The app features user login functionality using a locally hosted MongoDB database for managing user credentials

 *⚠️ This project currently uses a locally hosted MongoDB server, so the server must be running for login functionality to work.*